Welcome to Oberoi One.

 Indian Institute of Advanced Studies

-Weather in Shimla.
+Weather in Shimla

 Shimla is known for its mild summers and long, chilly winters.